 I appreciated all of the unique railroad decor throughout the Caboose, including the lantern style-lighting.
 These railroad nail hooks were just a few of the small pieces that make this feel like an authentic train!
-I can see The Hocking Hills Caboose being a destination not only for families with children that love trains but even adult train-enthusiasts or the local collector.
+The Hocking Hills Caboose is a destination not only for families with children that love trains but even adult train enthusiasts or the local collector.
 If you look closely in the kitchen picture, all of the curtains were also train-themed fabrics.

 While the interior of the Caboose was fun and family-friendly, the outdoors was where we spent most of our time.
 On the attached deck there is a grill and outdoor table with seating for 5.
 We spent both afternoons out here grilling and enjoying family time.

 The fire pit is adjacent to the deck and also has seating for 5!
 We spent our evenings here roasting marshmallows and watching the moon rise.